 About the Movie

 While googling for links to a copy of the book, I found out there’s a movie on this book starring Pierce Brosnan as Andy Osnard.
-Having a Bond hero play the role of a corrupt British spy seems like very interesting casting, and I’m pretty curious to now see the movie.
+Having a Bond hero play the role of a corrupt British spy seems like very interesting casting, and I’m curious to see the movie now.

 Have you read the book, or seen the movie?
 What did you think?
 What do you think of LeCarré’s books in general?